GazzaJ/CI-MS3-W3Recipes/README.md

  3. Search for, and select the Repo corresponding to the Heroku app
  4. Click "Connect"

-This app uses connec and Heroku requires these in order for the website to function as desired.
-To do this you need to set the Config Vars
+This app uses configuration settings and secret keys for MongoDB and Session cookies respectively, which Heroku requires in order for the website to function as desired.
+To do this you need to set the Config Vars within Heroku:
  - Under the "Settings" tab, in the Config Vars section select the "Reveal Config Vars" button.

 ![Config Vars](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/heroku-config-vars.jpg)